Laurie Rozakis

 Laurie Rozakis (born July 20, 1952) is a writer of the Complete Idiot's books and an expert on writing, grammar, usage, test preparation, and coaching writers.
 She earned her Bachelor of Arts from Hofstra University in 1973; her Master of Arts from Hofstra in 1975; and her PhD from the State University of New York at Stony Brook in 1984.

 Career highlights

 Rozakis got her start as a writer in 1981 when she published a review book on the Advanced Placement exam in English Literature with ARCO.
 To date, she has published more than 100 books and articles.

-In addition to writing, Rozakis has been teaching for 42 years.
+In addition to writing, Rozakis taught for 42 years.

 Rozakis's first work was a series of books for test preparation (The New GED, College English Placement and Proficiency Exam, Reading Power: Getting Started, and Power Reading.)
 She continued writing widely on test preparation, publishing three test prep books for elementary and middle-school students through Scholastic.